khalids01/serve/rules/plan.md

 ### ✅ Done
 - Optimize originals (JPEG/PNG/WebP) on upload
 - Generate same‑dimension WebP copy on upload
-- Provide prebuilt JPEG size variants (thumb/small/medium/large)
 - On‑demand resize API with disk cache and immutable headers

 ### 🚧 In Progress
 - Frontend URL helpers for building resize URLs
-- Optional WebP/AVIF output negotiation based on `Accept` header
+- Optional WebP output negotiation based on `Accept` header

 ### ⏳ Not Yet
 - Generate WebP variants for each sized variant